How to Make a Bread Machine Recipe by Hand

 - Bake at 350F until the bottom of the loaf(s) sound hollow when tapped, 30-40 minutes.

-Follow steps 1 through 3 above.
 Continue with the directions in the recipe.

-What about making Wheat Bread?
+What About Making Wheat Bread?

 Fruits, nuts and seeds should be added near the end of the kneading process. Â Just add in any fruits/seeds/nuts you’re using in the last couple of kneads.Â